-Cooking Matters at the Store is a free, guided grocery store tour that teaches adults how to get the most nutrition for their food dollars.
+Cooking Matters at the Store is a free, guided grocery store tour that teaches adults, mostly parents, how to get the most nutrition for their food dollars.

 During the tour, participants practice key food shopping skills, such as buying fruits and vegetables on a budget; comparing unit prices; reading food labels; and identifying whole grain foods.
 Cooking Matters at the Store is designed to help adults maximize their SNAP benefits and WIC vouchers by learning how to make healthy and affordable choices at the supermarket.
 Tours are led by Cooking Matters staff in collaboration with community partners that serve low-income families.